This post may contain affiliate links. Please read our disclosure policy.

 pancake batter poured over sliced apples in a cast iron skillet.

-1. Add the topping: Mix together sugar and cinnamon and sprinkle over the top of the batter.
+1. Add the Topping: Mix the sugar and cinnamon, then sprinkle it over the batter.

 cinnamon sugar sprinkled on top of an unbaked apple dutch baby.